 - Editorship, associate editorship, or editorial board membership of a peer-reviewed journal of high standing in sport management.

-The deadline for the EASM Awards nomination is 20th May each year.
-The nomination package should include the following:
+The deadline for the EASM Awards nomination is the 9th of August.
+The nomination package should be send to Annick Willem (firstname.lastname@example.org) including the following:

 - A letter of recommendation[no more than two pages] to the Award Committee chair that specifically describes the person’s accomplishments in relation to the award criteria.
 The letter should clearly identify the award the person is being nominated for, and justify why the person deserves the award.